Flashback! When Devendra Bishoo recreated Shane Warne's 'Ball of the Century' on its anniversary

-On this day in 2015, West Indian Devendra Bishoo recreated Shane Warne's 'Ball of the Century' with a magic ball that claimed the wicket of Aussie Brad Haddin at Windsor Park
+Call it fate, coincidence or plain dumb luck.
+But, on this day in 2015, West Indian Devendra Bishoo had evoked memories of Shane Warne's 'Ball of the Century' with one of his own that claimed the wicket of Aussie Brad Haddin at Windsor Park

 Call it a coincidence, fate or magic!
 But 'EXACTLY' 22 years after cricket legend Shane Warne bowled the 'Ball of the Century', West Indian leg spinner Devendra Bishoo evoked its memories when he cleaned up Australian wicketkeeper Brad Haddin with a breathtaking delivery.